If you're concerned about saving for retirement – but you also want the potential for income increases – Allianz 222 Annuity may be a good choice.

 10-year surrender period (10%, 10%, 10%, 8.75%, 7.50%, 6.25%, 5.00%, 3.75%, 2.50%, 1.25%, 0%); beginning in contract year 4, the surrender charge decreases 1.25% on each contract anniversary.
 At the beginning of the 11th contract year, the surrender charge will be zero.
 The surrender charge and surrender charge period apply to the accumulation value, which does not include the premium bonus or the interest bonus.
 These surrender charges may vary by state.

 When you are ready to begin income withdrawals (anytime after 10 contract years), you can access your protected income value in the form of payments that last as long as you live.
-The protected income value is not available as a lump sum.
 The initial annual maximum amount is a percentage of your protected income value and is based on your age when payments begin.
 You can choose to take lifetime income withdrawals beginning at age 60.

 After your lifetime withdrawals begin, your income payments will have the opportunity to increase following each year your contract earns interest, including the 50% interest bonus.
 Also, as long as you don’t take other withdrawals, your payment is guaranteed to never decrease.

-And if you should later be confined to a nursing home, hospital, or assisted living facility, you can receive up to double your annual maximum income withdrawal with the Allianz Income Multiplier Benefit rider.
+And if you should later be confined to an eligible nursing home, hospital, or assisted living facility, you can receive up to double your annual maximum income withdrawal with the Allianz Income Multiplier Benefit rider.

 Prior to annuitization, Allianz 222 Annuity gives you two death benefit options.
 At death of the contract owner, your beneficiary(ies) can receive the greater of the accumulation value, guaranteed minimum value, or cumulative withdrawal amount as a lump sum (this option doesn't include any bonuses).
 Or, they can receive the Protected Income Value – including the premium and interest bonuses – in payments over a minimum of five years.